omicscodeathon/cellitac/README.md

 * 5 cell types, namely:

-   ★ Bcells
+   ★ B-cells
-   ★ Tcells
+   ★ T-cells
    ★ Monocytes
-   ★ NK cells
+   ★ NK-cells
    ★ Neutrophils

 This has application in cancer, autoimmune disorders, and developmental conditions since these are not caused by a single broken gene, but by a dysregulation of gene networks.